dynafense/slt_june_2022/README.md

 ```
 5. You're ready for the session.

-B. If you are using Macports
+ii.
+If you are using Macports
 1. Run the Terminal application (Applications > Utilities > Terminal)
 2. Now to update Homebrew  `sudo port update`
 3. Install nmap  `sudo port install nmap`
-4. Start a terminal session and type `nmap` The following messages should appear
+4. Start a terminal session and type `nmap` The following messages should appear:
 ```
 Nmap 7.xx ( https://nmap.org )
 Usage: nmap [Scan Type(s)] [Options] {target specification}